-Talha Asmal, a pupil from Mirfield Free Grammar and Sixth Form in West Yorkshire, died after reportedly detonating a vehicle fitted with explosives while fighting for IS in Iraq.
+But this week the pressure on teachers intensified after it emerged that Talha Asmal, a 17-year-old pupil from Mirfield Free Grammar and Sixth Form in Dewsbury, West Yorkshire, had died after reportedly detonating a vehicle fitted with explosives while fighting for IS in Iraq.